 Enactive Co-presence in Narrative Virtual Reality: A Triadic Interaction Model is a research project which combines arts and sciences to explore how the viewer’s experience of co-presence can be controlled by parametrically modifying the behavior of a screen character or its context.
-It is led by research professor Pia Tikka, Baltic Film, Media, Arts and Communication School (BFM) & Centre of Excellence in Media Innovation and Digital Culture (MEDIT), Tallinn University.
+It is led by research professor Pia Tikka, Baltic Film, Media and Arts School (BFM) & Centre of Excellence in Media Innovation and Digital Culture (MEDIT), Tallinn University.

 Image: The State of Darkness (VR 2018)

 Film narrative can evoke strong emotional identification with the screen character in a contextualized situation.
 Imagine a mother, who has been compelled to make the decision on which of her two children she will send to an inevitable death (Sophie’s Choice 1982).
 Then imagine her stepping out of the fixed narrative frame and establishing an eye-contact with you, the viewer, in a face-to-face setting.
 This is what I call the experience of co-presence, a contextually primed shared experience in which mutual communication is meaningful beyond words.

 Image: Enactive Avatar created by Pia Tikka, Peter Hjorth and team, based on the 3D photogrammetry of the Finnish actress Maria Järvenhelmi (2012)

 The future cinema in immersive virtual reality (VR) allows real-time interaction between the viewer and screen characters, thus expanding the potential of cinematic narratives and their design to new dimensions.
 This research project looks for answers to the question, what experiential aspects these new methods of storytelling may add to the viewer’s experience of co-presence, and how they can be harnessed for storytelling in VR.